-Joshua Kreisel shares his ethics & society case study, which he completed as part of our Young Scientist Program.
+Iman Hamid shares her ethics & society case study, which she completed as part of our Young Scientist Program.

 A friend of mine recently shared a 2014 Onion article titled “Scientists Politely Remind World That Clean Energy Technology Ready To Go Whenever.”
 It was funny, if a bit over-simplified.
 This jibe at the world’s slow embrace of renewable energy sparked a debate on my friend’s post.
 Someone noted that renewable energy technology is inefficient and still has negative environmental impacts.
 Two others immediately jumped on the offensive, stating that there are no negative impacts to building solar panels in deserts because they are empty.
 These comments gave me pause—though the desert may not seem livable from a human perspective, to call them “empty” in an attempt to prove that building solar panels in the desert will have no negative effects is as irresponsible as purporting that human dependence on fossil fuels does not impact climate change.